filip1/dearmep/doc/data-protection.md

 (**TODO:** Hashing these numbers here means that we will not be able to retrieve a list of “which numbers have been abused” from the system.
 Would we need that?
 Even when using the hashes, we would still be able to tell, given a specific number, whether this number has been abused.
 My recommendation is to _not_ hash these records.)

 The verification abuse database entry for a given number will be removed once that number has been verified (by telling us the correct code).
-By design, there is no automatic purging of these entries.
+By design, there is no automatic time-based purging of these entries.

 Sending the SMS messages involves a third party, which will most likely keep a record of the recipient’s number.

 ### Authentication Credentials

-After a User has been verified to own a certain phone number, the system will issue a JSON Web Token (JWT) to be stored in a cookie in that user’s browser.
+After a User has been verified to own a certain phone number, the system will issue a JSON Web Token (JWT) to be stored in a cookie in that User’s browser.
-The token is signed by the server, which allows the server to detect whether a cookie might have been forged.
+The token is signed by the server, which allows the server to detect whether a cookie has been forged.

 This way, the server does not need to keep track of which phone numbers have been verified, which significantly lowers the impact in case of a breach.